Joe Frazier: Music career

-In the late 1970s, Frazier created a soul-funk group called "Joe Frazier and the Knockouts", mentioned in Billboard and recording a number of singles.
+By the late 1970s, Frazier had created a soul-funk group called "Joe Frazier and the Knockouts", who were mentioned in Billboard.

 Joe toured widely in the US and Europe including Ireland, where among other places he performed in Donegal and Athy, County Kildare with his band.
 Joe Frazier and the Knockouts were also featured singing in a 1978 Miller beer commercial.

-Frazier sang at the 1978 Jerry Lewis Telethon and he sang the United States national anthem before the rematch between Ali and Leon Spinks on September 15, 1978.
+Frazier sang at the 1978 Jerry Lewis Telethon and he sang the Star Spangled Banner before the rematch between Ali and Leon Spinks on September 15, 1978.